-As the Ranking Member of the House Committee on Transportation & Infrastructure, DeFazio has been the most outspoken member of Congress in opposition to the Administration’s Mexican truck program.
-DeFazio led successful congressional efforts to block the pilot program in 2007, 2008 and 2009.
-The Mexican government retaliated by slapping $2.4 billion in tariffs on American exports to Mexico.
-DeFazio asked the Obama Administration to renegotiate Article 1202 of NAFTA, which would eliminate the requirement to open our borders to Mexican trucks and would eliminate the retaliatory tariffs imposed by Mexico on the U.S.
+As the Chair of the House Committee on Transportation & Infrastructure, DeFazio has been the most outspoken member of Congress in opposition to the Administration’s Mexican truck program.
+DeFazio led multiple successful congressional efforts to block the pilot program across multiple administrations.

 More on Trade

-Rep. Peter DeFazio today released the following statement on President Trump’s executive order to withdraw from the Trans-Pacific Partnership:
+Rep. Peter DeFazio today released the following statement on the United States-Mexico-Canada trade agreement:

 “Twenty-five years ago, when President Clinton signed the North American Free Trade Agreement (NAFTA), he promised the deal would mean good-paying American jobs.
 Unfortunately, those claims couldn’t have been further from the truth, and NAFTA has led to the loss of millions of American family-wage jobs over the past twenty-five years.

 WASHINGTON—Rep. Peter DeFazio today released the following statement on the announcement of the new North American trade deal between the US, Mexico and Canada (USMCA):